This is the multi-page printable view of this section.

 Distribute to single Vehicle App

-If you want to distribute your Python Vehicle Model to a single Vehicle App, you can do so by copying the entire folder my_vehicle_model
+If you want to distribute your Python Vehicle Model to a single Vehicle App, you can do so by copying the entire folder my_vehicle_model under the /app/src folder of your Vehicle App repository and treat it as a sub-package of the Vehicle App.

 - Create a new folder

-in your Vehicle App repository.
+my_vehicle_model under /app/src in your Vehicle App repository.

 - Copy the

-folder of your Vehicle App repository.
+my_vehicle_model folder to the /app/src folder of your Vehicle App repository.

 - Import the package

-in your Vehicle App:
+my_vehicle_model in your Vehicle App:

 from <my_app>.my_vehicle_model import vehicle